How To Get From Kutaisi to Tbilisi by Bus, Train or Taxi

 Marshrutka from Tbilisi to Kutaisi

 If you don’t want to deal with hauling your bags on the metro, then taxis are also an affordable option.
-We paid 6GEL to get from the bus station to the centre of the city.
 You can order a taxi through the Bolt app or negotiate with one of the drivers at the station.

 If you’re travelling from Tbilisi to Kutaisi, you can follow these instructions in reverse easily as there are also regular marshrutkas that leave from Didube Bus Station in Tbilisi heading to Kutaisi.

-For travellers who love to experience train travel in different countries, then there is the option of taking a train from Kutaisi to Tbilisi.
+For travellers who love to experience train travel in different countries, then there is the option of taking a train.

-Departing from Kutaisi I Station every day at 12:00 pm, the journey takes approximately 5.5 hours and currently costs 9GEL (under USD$3.)
+Departing from Kutaisi I Station, the journey takes approximately 5.5 hours.
 You can walk to Kutaisi I Station from the centre of Kutaisi.
 The train station you arrive at in Tbilisi is located in Station Square, so you have the same options of either metro or taxi to reach the centre of the city.

 Waiting for a train at Tbilisi Station Square